 Only the Saudi Arabian economy is currently bigger in the Middle East and North Africa (MENA) region, and Iran, with a population of some 80 million, almost two-thirds of whom are under 30, is poised to challenge for the number one spot in the coming years.

 Tehran Honorary Consul for Ireland in Iran Alireza Feizollahi says that a path is now being beaten to Iran’s door.

 “Right now, if you want to book a hotel in Tehran, it’s almost impossible.
 Trade delegations are coming here every week from all over the world,” Feizollahi says.
 But he cautions that this is a highly regulated country and companies must carefully study the market to see how they can be successful.

-Enterprise Ireland will be supporting a number of exploratory visits in 2016, with areas such as healthcare, aviation, agri-tech, education, ICT, financial services and fintech all in the mix.
+Enterprise Ireland supported a number of exploratory visits, with sectors such as healthcare, aviation, agri-tech, education, ICT, financial services and fintech, all in the mix.
 Fintech is likely to be among the more immediate opportunities given that the country’s financial services sector requires considerable investment and upgrading as it reconnects with its peers across the globe.

 For clients, Davis recommends the first step is to contact Enterprise Ireland itself.
 “We are building a contact base of people Irish companies can reach out to, who will help suggest meetings and allow them to hit the ground running.”